The best WiFi extender for streaming on multiple devices

 UPDATE FIRMWARE: It’s worth repeating.
 Even when you are buying a device that’s brand new, check for a firmware update.
 This is to ensure your device has the latest security patches and the best performance before you start using it.
 It’s also a good idea to check for updates on a regular schedule.

 If you’ve already tried a powerful WiFi adapter like our top picks without success, there’s still a couple of other options to consider.
 A powerline networking adapter kit can transmit an Internet signal over your home’s electrical wiring.

 Powerline kits typically have two adapters.
 One plugs into an outlet near your router.
 You will have to connect the adapter to your router via an Ethernet cord.
 You can then take the second adapter into another room and plug it in where you need an Internet connection.
 The second adapter will connect to your device — like a Roku Ultra, for example — with an Ethernet connection from your second adapter.
 You can extend your powerline network by buying more adapters.

 You’ll notice this is not a wireless solution, but one that you might want to consider.
 The TP-Link TL-PA9020p kit is the best powerline adapter currently on the market.

-Mesh networks: a more powerful option than WiFi extenders
+WiFi extender vs mesh networks: a more powerful option

 In case a WiFi extender doesn’t work for you, don’t fret.
 There’s still one more option to consider to blanket your home with a WiFi signal.
 In 2017, we expect that mesh networks will significantly grow in popularity.
 A mesh network is designed to extend fast and reliable wireless signal in hard to reach spots and throughout large homes.
 It’s a costlier option than a WiFi extender.
 But prices are beginning to drop, especially since Google WiFi came on the market in December.
 Our 2017 guide to the best mesh networks is worth a read if you have had little success with a WiFi extender to eliminate dead spots in your home.